F. A. Q.

-You see, the alginate based impression will start to deform/dry out/diminish/shrink after five days so its not a good medium to use within the international postal service where shipping times back to the US will exceed that time limit.
+You see, the alginate based impression will start to deform/dry out/diminish/shrink after four to five days so it's not a good medium to use within the global postal service.

 It feels just like the alginate mix you already completed, a tooth-paste like consistency!

 What we ask of you, while involved in that process,is that you email/message us several good, close-up pics of your alginate impression before you endeavor to fill them with gypsum.
 Remember, that impression is good for several days-, so no need to rush it!

 Once we see that you've got a good-to-go impression, we let you finish the process and fill it.
 All that is left now, send us the whole "sandwich": dental impression tray; filled with alginate and topped with gypsum!

 Choose your shipping method, fast or slow, cheap or expensive, your cast is set and won't change no matter how long shipping takes.

 And let me end now with repeating the final words on the document pictured above: "You are now well on your way to an innovative set of 3rd. teeth!"